-The United States Mint issued Susan B. Anthony one dollar coins from 1979 until 1999 and they are quite common.
-However, there are a few coins that are worth more than your common Susan B. Anthony one Dollar coin.
+The United States Mint issued Susan B. Anthony one dollar coins from 1979 through 1981 and then again in 1999.
+Although you do not find them in circulation very often, they are quite common and inexpensive.
+However, there are a few coins that are worth more than your common Susan B. Anthony one dollar coin.
 Discover if you have one of these valuable coins.

 History of the Susan B. Anthony Dollar

-However, the coin was easily confused with a quarter and was rejected by the public.
+However, people easily confused the new one dollar coin with a quarter and therefore it was rejected by the public.
 Demand dropped, and production ceased in 1981.
 Due to a request from the United States Postal Service, the mint produced another run of these one dollar coins in 1999.
 In the following year, the mint introduced the new "Golden Dollar" with Sacajawea on the obverse.

 Key Dates, Rarities, and Varieties